 - WiFi is available in all areas and is free of charge.

-- Private parking is possible at a location nearby (reservation is needed) and costs SEK 275 per day.
+- Public parking is possible on site (reservation is not possible) and costs EUR 30 per day.

 - Children of any age are allowed.

 - Children up to and including 2 years old stay for free when using an available cot.

 - Any type of extra bed or child's cot/crib is upon request and needs to be confirmed by management.